wix-incubator/react-native-crash-course/docs/App.Navigation.md

 The app navigation skeleton is almost ready and we will leave the rest to you.

 ### 9. Implement the remaining buttons' press events:
+* **Save** - Dismiss the modal when clicking on the `Save` button in the same way the Cancel button does.
-* **Delete** - use [Navigation.pop](https://wix.github.io/react-native-navigation/#/docs/screen-api?id=popcomponentid) to pop the ViewPost screen from the stack and reveal the PostsList screen underneath.
+* **Delete** - In The `ViewPost` screen, add the `Delete` button.
+Use [Navigation.pop](https://wix.github.io/react-native-navigation/#/docs/screen-api?id=popcomponentid) to pop the ViewPost screen from the stack and reveal the PostsList screen underneath.

-* **Save** - Dismiss the modal in the same way the Cancel button does.
+You can check out these commits if you need a hint: [Save Button](https://github.com/wix-playground/wix-mobile-crash-course/commit/3fb02f426f362328d6f78351ac5dbfa893b32ba4), [Delete Button](https://github.com/wix-playground/wix-mobile-crash-course/commit/e71e54325b05adf52cfb8c812d8a914654264e1c).

 Your app should now look something like this: